tuosuniversity/Vellum/Output/EN/4_Perception in Practice/41_Interpersonal_Influence.md

 ## Article 1: Unlock Your Mind: How Your Attention Actively Creates Your Reality (and How Mindfulness Helps)

-**SEO-Optimized Title:** Mindfulness & Reality: The Surprising Science of How Your Attention Shapes Your World
+ Mindfulness & Reality: The Surprising Science of How Your Attention Shapes Your World

 Have you ever walked into a room and felt an immediate shift in your mood, even before anyone said a word?
 Or perhaps you've noticed how two people can experience the exact same event, like a busy restaurant or a stressful meeting, and come away with completely different perceptions?
 What if we told you this isn't just about different personalities, but about a fundamental scientific principle of how your brain constructs reality?